-Thermostats and Control Settings
+Thermostats and Control Settings for N9MSB Single-Stage Furnaces

-Communicating, single-stage and two-stage thermostats may all be used with this furnaces.
+A single stage heating and single-stage cooling thermostat may be used with the furnace.
 Refer to typical thermostat wiring diagrams and the Sequence of Operation section of the Service and Technical Support manual for details on configuring the furnace control board.
 Consult the thermostat installation instructions for specific information about configuring the thermostat.

-Accessories (See Figure 40 and Figure 41)
+Accessories (See Figure 43 and/or Figure 44)

-1. Electronic Air Cleaner (EAC)
+1. Electronic Air Cleaner (EAC):

-Connect an accessory Electronic Air Cleaner (if used) using 1/4-in female quick connect terminals to the two male 1/4-in quick-connect terminals on the control board marked EAC-1 and EAC-2.
-The terminals are rated for 115VAC, 1.0 amps maximum and are energized during blower motor operation.
+Connect an accessory Electronic Air Cleaner (if used) using 1/4-in female quick connect terminals to the two male 1/4-in quick-connect terminals on the control board marked EAC and NEUTRAL.
+The terminals are rated for 115 VAC, 1.0 amps maximum and are energized during blower motor operation.
+(See Figure 44)